dexterGoodkind/covid-tracker/README.md

 # covid-tracker
 Web app to track COVID-19 in different regions over time

+## Module requirements
 The web app uses python3 (flask) as a backend.
-The following python packages must be installed for the web app to run.
+The following python modules must be installed for the web app to run:
 1. uk_covid19 (SDK decribed on https://coronavirus.data.gov.uk/details/developers-guide/main-api)
 2. flask
 3. numpy
 4. matplotlib

+## Running the web app
 To run the web app:
 1. Download this repo.
 2. Run main.py.
 A warning stating that this is a development server will display in the terminal.
 This can be ignored.